Astrid Lindgren's plays: En fästmö till låns

 Julius Julén studies ornithology.
-The study is financed by his aunt Eufemia.
-However, Aunt Eufemia wants Julius to get married soon.
-Therefore, she explained to him that she would only continue to finance him, if he found a fiancée before the age of 25.
-However, Julius is already 25 years old and his aunt puts him under pressure.
+The study is financed by his aunt Eufemia, but she wants Julius to get married soon.
+Therefore, she explained to him that she would only continue to finance him, if he found a fiancée before the age of 25, but Julius is already 25 years old and his aunt puts him under pressure.
 Therefore, he writes to her that his roommate Karin Vinge is his fiancé, without telling Karin about it.
 Then Aunt Eufemia announces her visit.
-Julius reports to Karin on what he did.
-Karin is not very enthusiastic about it, especially because she already has a fiancé, Harald Engberg.
-Nevertheless, she tries to support Julius.
-However, Julius could not tell Karin about everything he wrote to his aunt, so there are some misunderstandings.
+Julius reports to Karin on what he did, but Karin is not enthusiastic about it, especially because she already has a fiancé, Harald Engberg.
+Nevertheless, she tries to support Julius, but he could not tell Karin about everything he wrote to his aunt, so there are some misunderstandings.
 The situation becomes even more complicated when Karin's fiancée Harald arrives.
 In addition, Julius friend Julia comes for a visit and repeatedly tries to attract Julius' attention.

 When Julia hears that Julius got engaged to Karin, she is shocked.
-Julia explains that she always thought Julius was different from all the other men and that she had always liked him.
-Now, however, she is horrified because he stole Harald's fiancé.
-Julius says that he is not engaged to Karin.
-The two continue to talk.
+Julia explains that she always thought Julius was different from all the other men and that she had always liked him, but now she is horrified because he stole Harald's fiancé.
+Julius says that he is not engaged to Karin and the two continue to talk.
 Julius realizes that Julia comes pretty close to his idea of a dream woman.
 She plays the harp and loves birds just like him.
 He asks her to marry him, which she agrees to do.
 Just as the two are hugging, Aunt Eufemia comes into the room.
 She is horrified that her nephew is flirting with two women at the same time.
 Julius explains that he only loves Julia and Karin is interested in Harald.
 Aunt Eufemia now accepts the engagement of Julia and Julius.